young-sudo/mo-flow/README.md

 ## Unzip data

-If you inted to use the chronic lymphocytic leukemia (CLL) for MOFA+ or evolutionary species development dataset (evodevo) for MEFISTO.
+If you inted to use the chronic lymphocytic leukemia (CLL) for MOFA+ or evolutionary species development dataset (EvoDevo) for MEFISTO.

 ```bash
 unzip data.zip